Travel and trade with horses between countries

 Health certificates and zootechnical certificates

-The consignment has to be accompanied by a health certificate in the original.
-The certificate must be issued by an official veterinarian in the country from which the animal is coming no earlier than 24 hours before loading.
-If the offspring produced with the breeding material is to be entered into a breeding book, there must also be a zootechnical certificate.
+The consignment has to be accompanied by an official health certificate in the original.
+The health certificate must be issued by an official veterinarian in the country from which the animal is coming no earlier than 24 hours before loading.

 Import via an approved border control post